abdelrazek-alaa/reactnd-project-myreads-starter/README.md

 In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are:

--Currently Reading
+* Currently Reading
--Want to Read
+* Want to Read
--Read
+* Read

 Each book has a control that lets you select the shelf for that book.
 When you select a different shelf, the book moves there.

-The search page has a text input that may be used to find books.
+The search page has a text input used to find books.
 As the value of the text input changes, the books that match that query are displayed on the page, along with a control that lets you add the book to your library.

 When you navigate back to the main page from the search page, you should instantly see all of the selections you made on the search page in your library.